-Coming to your $1,200 relief check: Donald J. Trump’s name
+In unprecedented move, Treasury orders Trump’s name printed on stimulus checks

 The IRS commissioner at the time refused, Olson recalled, because the move was perceived as too political.

-When the Bush administration launched its $168 billion economic stimulus package in 2008, the checks were signed by a treasury official.
+When the Bush administration launched its $168 billion economic stimulus package in 2008, the checks were signed by a Treasury official.

 Only the IRS commissioner and general counsel are politically appointed.
 The current, Trump-appointed commissioner, Charles Rettig, a tax attorney confirmed by the Senate in 2018, was appointed to a five-year term designed to carry over into a possible new administration.

-Chad Hooper, a quality-control manager who serves as national president of the IRS’s Professional Managers Association, said he was appalled by what he called “an abuse of government resources.”
+Hooper, of the Professional Managers Association, said he was appalled by what he called “an abuse of government resources.”

 “In this time of need for additional resources,” Hooper said, “anything that takes our focus from getting those checks out the door and hampers the equitable, fair administration of the tax code is not something we can support.”

 House Speaker Nancy Pelosi (D-Calif.) has dismissed suggestions about Trump signing checks or having his name attached.
-Last week she said the payments should go out as quickly as possible without “waiting for a fancy-Dan letter from the president ....”
+Last week, she said the payments should go out as quickly as possible without “waiting for a fancy-Dan letter from the president.”

 About 150 million Americans and others are expected to receive the one-time payment.
-The first wave of recipients includes mainly people who filed a 2018 or 2019 tax return and gave the IRS their direct deposit information.
+The first wave of recipients includes mainly people who filed a 2018 or 2019 tax return and gave the IRS their direct-deposit information.

 Under the stimulus plan, single filers earning up to $75,000 a year receive a payment of $1,200.
 Married couples earning up to $150,000 a year receive a payment of $2,400.
 Parents receive an additional $500 for each child under 17.

-Note: This article has been updated.
-Erica Werner contributed to this report.